 Before they know it, they’re at the store buying their favourite sweet snack, then feel frustration, failure and regret shortly after eating it.

-If this is your experience too, this article for you!
+If this is your experience too, this article on how to stop craving sugar for you!

-Kicking refined sugar can seem tough, yet when you resolve the root cause of cravings, you’ll be able to accomplish it with greater ease, while reaping many benefits to your health – including a boost in your energy.
+Kicking a refined sugar craving can seem tough, yet when you resolve the root cause of sugar cravings, you’ll be able to accomplish it with greater ease, while reaping many benefits to your health – including a boost in your energy.

 In this article I’ll share ways to do this.
 Here’s what I’ll cover:

 - The link between sugar and fatigue (as well as other common symptoms)

 - How to tell if you have a blood sugar issue (and what tests you really need)